sligh-games/brand/README.md

 ## Tools

-This repository includes a script to convert SVG files to PNG:
+This repository includes scripts to convert and modify SVG files:

 ```bash
 # Convert all SVGs in the SVG directory to PNGs in the PNG directory